gmbecker/contributing_to_r_lesson/README.md

 Fedora/Redhat/...
 Linux systems where it is well supported.
 In the terminal, simply replace the word `docker` by `podman`.

-If using the rstudio image, please read and understand the insturctions for using the container ( [https://hub.docker.com/r/rocker/rstudio](https://hub.docker.com/r/rocker/rstudio)) and come ready and able to use the container.
+If using the rstudio image, please read and understand the instructions for using the container ( [https://hub.docker.com/r/rocker/rstudio](https://hub.docker.com/r/rocker/rstudio)) and come ready and able to use the container.

 If for some reason you choose not to use the rstudio based images, ensure your container has some other progam usable as an IDE (e.g., emacs with ess) installed.